abdulsalam01/delos-farm-go/READMe.md

 ---

 With the provided instructions, you can set up and run the aquafarm management application using Go 1.20 and SQLite.
 Feel free to modify and extend the application as needed.
-If you have any questions or need further assistance, please don't hesitate to ask.
+If you have any questions or need further assistance, please don't hesitate to ask me at @abdulsalam.